hashdao/hash-contracts/README.md

 ## Designed for Legal [DAC](https://lawbitrage.typepad.com/blog/2015/02/empowering-distributed-autonomous-companies.html)

 hash is built for on-chain companies and funds.
 Proposals are broken out into a variety of types that each can have their own governance settings, such as simple/super majority and quorum requirements.
 Further, hash supports hashing and amending docs from deployment and through proposals, providing a hook to wrap organizations into legal templates to rationalize membership rules and liabilities.
-[Legal forms](https://github.com/hashdao/hash-legal) are maintained as open source goods by [LexDAO](https://twitter.com/lex_DAO) legal engineers.
-Incorporation, and full-service legal engineering support is also being integrated into an MVP UI to allow hash users to solve their org painpoints quickly and cheaply (stay tuned).

 ## Token Voting, Delegation & MetaTX

-hash tokens ([`hashDAOtoken`](https://github.com/lexDAO/hash/blob/main/contracts/hashDAOtoken.sol)) represent voting stakes, and can be launched as transferable or non-transferable, with such settings being updateable via `PAUSE` proposal (see below).
+hash tokens ([`hashDAOtoken`](https://github.com/hashdao/hash/blob/main/contracts/hashDAOtoken.sol)) represent voting stakes, and can be launched as transferable or non-transferable, with such settings being updateable via `PAUSE` proposal (see below).
 This allows for DACs to launch with closed membership (similar to Moloch-style 'clubs') but still retain the option to open their seats to the public.
 This configurability, in addition to appealing to different deployer preferences, can allow orgs to plan around compliance objectives.

 Voting weight can also be delegated, and such weight automatically updates upon token transfers from delegators, incorporating functionality from Comp-style tokens (with an improvement of 'auto delegation' to new accounts to avoid an extra transaction for hash users).